Ranking Martin Scorsese’s 25 Feature Films

 2011: Hugo

-With eight Academy Award nominations, Schoonmaker is tied with Michael Kahn for being the most nominated editor in Academy Awards history.
-Tied with Daniel Mandell and Ralph Dawson, she also holds the record for the most wins in the category of Best Editing, with three.
+With nine Academy Award nominations, Schoonmaker has now surpassed Michael Kahn as the most nominated editor in Academy Awards history.
+With Daniel Mandell and Ralph Dawson, she also holds the record for the most wins in the category of Best Editing, with three.

-Schoonmaker was married to legendary British director Michael Powell (“Black Narcissus”) from 1984 until his death in 1990.
+Schoonmaker married legendary British director Michael Powell (“Black Narcissus”) from 1984 until he died in 1990.

 Diegetic or Source Music vs. Incidental Music or Underscoring

 Like Sidney Lumet, Scorsese often uses diegetic sounds and music for his films, dispensing with an original score.
-However, when he does choose to use incidental music or underscoring, Scorsese’s most trusted composer is Canadian Howard Shore who has scored five of his movies, snagging an Oscar nomination for “Hugo” in 2012.
-Also, Oscar nominated were Elmer Bernstein’s gorgeous score for “The Age of Innocence” and Philip Glass for “Kundun”.
+However, when he chooses to use incidental music or underscoring, Scorsese’s most trusted composer is Canadian Howard Shore, who scored five of his movies and snuck in an Oscar nomination for “Hugo” in 2012.
+Following Shore is fellow Canadian and former member of The Band Robbie Robertson with four.
+Robertson won a posthumous nomination for “Killers of the Flower Moon” and looks like the favorite to win the Oscar as of this writing.
+Also Oscar-nominated was Elmer Bernstein’s gorgeous score for “The Age of Innocence,” Philip Glass for “Kundun,” and Bernard Herrmann’s final masterpiece, “Taxi Driver,” which turned out to be his final score.

 Screenplays, Adapted, and Original.

-Of the 25 Features listed, sixteen are from Adapted Screenplays with nine Original Screenplays.
+18 of the 27 features listed are from Adapted Screenplays, with Nine Original Screenplays.

-The Writers Branch of the Academy has nominated a Scorsese film a total of ten times with NO Win.
+The Writers Branch of the Academy has nominated a Scorsese film ten times with NO Win.

 Scorsese movies which have been honored with Oscar Nominations for Best Screenplay